Dave Attell: Career

 In May 2008, Attell announced a casting call on his MySpace page for Comedy Central's relaunch of The Gong Show.
 Attell was host, along with Greg Fitzsimmons serving as head writer on the series.
 However, The Gong Show with Dave Attell aired only from July to September 2008.

 In January 2010, he co-hosted the AVN Awards show, along with porn actresses Kirsten Price and Kayden Kross; and again in 2012 with co-hostesses Sunny Leone and Bree Olson.

-Attell returned to television on Showtime beginning October 20, 2011, in Dave's Old Porn, a TV series in which Attell views and jokes about retro 1970s and 1980s pornographic movies with different guest comedians.
+Attell returned to television on Showtime beginning October 20, 2011, in Dave's Old Porn, a TV series in which Attell views and jokes about retro 1970s and 1980s pornographic films with different guest comedians.
 Typically, during a given show, Attell and his guest view clips that give an overview of a particular retro porn star's career.
-Near the end of that show, that particular porn actor appears and also comments on clips from some of his or her movies.
+Near the end of the show, that particular actor appears and also comments on clips from some of their films.

 In April 2014, Comedy Central premiered Comedy Underground with Dave Attell, a late-night stand-up comedy show taped live in New York.

-In 2018 he toured with Jeff Ross on the Bumping Mics Tour.
+In 2018, he toured with Jeff Ross on the Bumping Mics Tour.
 Over the last three days of the tour they taped a three-part documentary series, Bumping Mics with Jeff Ross & Dave Attell for Netflix.
 Interspersed footage showcases the duo's interactions both off-stage and on as they return to the Comedy Cellar, where a spontaneous first performance marked the birth of their ensemble act.

-Film appearances

-Attell played the role of "Don" in Los Enchiladas!, a film written, produced and directed by comedian Mitch Hedberg, starring Hedberg as well as fellow comedians Todd Barry and Marc Maron.

-In the short film The Office Party, Attell once again played the role of "Don".
-The film co-starred ex-Karate Kid Ralph Macchio, Jon Stewart, Carol Kane and Tate Donovan.
-The film was written and directed by Daily Show producer Chiara Edmands.

-Pootie Tang saw Attell as the bumbling corporate lackey, "Frank".
-The film was written and directed by his friend Louis C.K.
-It co-starred Lance Crouther, Wanda Sykes and Chris Rock among others.

-Attell also played "Efram the Driver" in the Independent feature My Suicidal Sweetheart, written and directed by filmmaking newcomer Michael Parness.
-The film co-starred Natasha Lyonne, David Krumholtz, Tim Blake Nelson, Lorraine Bracco, David Paymer, and Rosanna Arquette.

-Attell has cameo appearances in the films Abby Singer and Scary Movie 4.

-He plays the character Barker in the 2008 comedy film Harold.

-Attell had a cameo appearance in the Judd Apatow film Funny People which starred Adam Sandler.

-He voiced the GPS on the Mystery Machine in the 2010 film Scooby-Doo!
-Abracadabra-Doo.

-He appeared in Trainwreck as the main character's homeless friend Noam.

-He appeared in I Feel Pretty as the bartender in the bikini contest scene.

-He appeared in the 2017 documentary Gilbert about comedian and actor Gilbert Gottfried.
+In 2024, Attell released the Netflix comedy special Dave Attell: Hot Cross Buns.

+Personal life

+Attell has been sober since the late 2000s.